Dryer Repair North York

 Burning smell with overheating

 Stop using the dryer.
-This can involve lint, wiring, heater housing, motor heat, or overheated internal parts.
+This can involve lint, wiring, heater housing, motor heat, overheated internal parts, or a restricted exhaust path.

 If your dryer is overheating, smells hot, shuts off, heats when the drum is not turning, or makes the laundry room unusually hot, do not keep using it.
-Same-day availability can fill quickly, and overheating issues should be checked before more damage happens.
+Book service before the issue creates more damage or a safety risk.

 Why North York homeowners choose Octopus Royal

-Your service is handled by Octopus Royal in-house employees, not subcontractors or commission-based sales technicians.
+Your service is handled by Octopus Royal in-house employees, not subcontractors and not commission-based sales technicians.

 We check the heating system, airflow, vent condition, motor switch operation, and safety controls together before recommending repair.